Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   line
 heading1: What is Basic Income?
 body1: >-
-  Universal basic income takes on varied forms in different historical and geographic contexts.
-It varies based on the funding proposal, the level of payment, the frequency of payment, and on what other policies are proposed around it.
-Each of these parameters are fundamental, even if a range of versions would still technically count as UBI (a universal, unconditional, individual, regular and in cash payment).
+  Universal basic income takes on distinct forms in different historical and geographic contexts.
+It varies based on the funding proposal, the level of payment, the frequency of payment, and the particular policies proposed around it.
+Each of these parameters are fundamental, even if a range of versions still technically count as UBI (a universal, unconditional, individual, regular and cash payment).
 heading2: History of UBI
 body2: >-
   In recent years, UBI went from a utopian proposal to a policy with growing